sgmurphy/wordpress-plugins/woocommerce-products-filter/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Products Filter Professional (former name is WOOF) – flexible, easy and robust professional filter for products in the WooCommerce store
+HUSKY - WooCommerce Products Filter Professional (former name is WOOF) – flexible, easy and robust professional filter for products for WooCommerce

 == Description ==

-**HUSKY - Products Filter Professional for WooCommerce** (formerly known as WOOF) is an advanced and versatile filter plugin that enhances the functionality of the WooCommerce plugin.
+**[HUSKY - WooCommerce Products Filter Professional](https://demo.products-filter.com/)** (formerly known as WOOF) is an advanced and versatile filter plugin that enhances the functionality of the WooCommerce plugin.
 It empowers your website visitors to easily search and filter woocommerce products based on: categories, attributes, tags, taxonomies, meta fields, and product price.
 With its powerful and user-friendly features, HUSKY provides a seamless filtering experience to help customers find the desired products efficiently

 HUSKY filter enables the generation of search engine optimized [SEO-friendly](https://demo.products-filter.com/swoof/color-red/product_cat-sport/) links, such as: https://demo.products-filter.com/swoof/color-red/product_cat-sport/.
 These links can be included in your site map file, contributing to improved search engine rankings, particularly on Google.